 Scope of the Review

 We present here a strategic perspective on the central findings and current challenges of sustainability science.
 Research on sustainable development has grown explosively since the mid-1980s, with the field of sustainability science emerging as a unified global collaboration network in the early years of this century (Bettencourt and Kaur 2011).
 Other reviews, many of which we cite here, have assessed in detail the research on particular parts of the field.
 Our goal is to complement those focused assessments with a synthesis that highlights the principle insights that have emerged from sustainability science and their practical implications for the pursuit of the goals of sustainable development.
-We aim to provide a manageable overview of the field for scholars seeking to locate their work within the broad enterprise of sustainability science, or to catch up on important findings in parts that are not their own, or to forge new collaborations across distant parts of this rapidly expanding and evolving enterprise.
+We aim to provide a manageable overview of the field for scholars seeking to locate their work within the broad enterprise of sustainability science, catch up on important findings in parts that are not their own, and forge new collaborations across distant parts of this rapidly expanding and evolving enterprise.

 The Challenges of Sustainable Development